jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 Setting off Ward: All creatures within 30ft of the door Intelligence Save DC13, 1d6 psycic damage on a failed save

-With a plume of red smoke the arcane lock is opened and the door will remain open for 1 hour (even if forced open).
+With a plume of red smoke the arcane lock is opened and the door will remain open for 1 hour (even if forced open)

-    Arcane Lock Puzzle to Enter
-    Insane Officer
-    Sesheenahassimilhaesh - written on wall, madness check to read, or say Pitch Black fleshy (eyelike) orb
-    Three Beasts to unlock, elk, bull, ram elk, bull, ram, bird, wolf, bear, boar,

-**Loot**

-    Note#1: The commander has kept himself locked in his quarter for weeks, there is a lot of noise but we can't get in, we have sent for aid

 ### Encounter 2b: Underpass

     Squeezing through a tight corridor leads underneath the UnderRoc bridge revealing a hidden yet very intentional passage through the middle that can be crawled through.
 The stonework can be almost too clean

     Investigation Check DC13: The stonework seems to be washed by acid

     Grey Ooze: moving along the corridor is a grey ooze, a still oil slick patch of wet stone and will attack when the party crosses.

     Attack the highest hitpoint target as the ooze 3d6+1 damage and can crit.
 If the party wants the campaign to be difficult simply attack the who is leading the party

 ### Encounter 3: Pass